 Definition of NumPy Meshgrid

-In python, meshgrid is a function that creates a rectangular grid out of 2 given 1-dimensional arrays that denotes the Matrix or Cartesian indexing.
-It is inspired from MATLAB.
+In Python, meshgrid is a function that creates a rectangular grid out of 2 given 1-dimensional arrays that denote the Matrix or Cartesian indexing.
+MATLAB inspires it.
 This meshgrid function is provided by the module numpy.
 Coordinate matrices are returned from the coordinate vectors.
 In this, we will discuss more about meshgrid function in detail.

 Syntax